ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 structured prediction tasks.

-In this blog post, I want to explore how this approach translates to more complex annotation tasks, such as **argument mining**, where task definitions may vary from paper to paper ([Jakobsen, et al., 2022](#jakobsen2022sensitivity)).
+In this blog post, I want to explore how this approach translates to more complex annotation tasks, such as **argument mining**, where chain of reasoning applies.
 I'll be working on a portion of the [UKP Sentential Argument Mining Corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2345) ([Stab, et al., 2018](#stab2018ukp)), where sentences are categorized either as a supporting argument, an attacking argument, or a non-argument for a given topic.
-I want to investigate three questions:
+I want to investigate <u>two major questions</u>:

 - [**Can zero-shot annotations be reliable?**](#zeroshot) Here, I'd like to benchmark zero-shot annotations from GPT-3 and compare them with a baseline approach.
 I don't think we should rely on GPT-3 alone to annotate our data, but it doesn't hurt to see if they work.

 - [**Can LLMs provide extra affordance?**](#affordance) I'd like to explore UI elements in which LLMs can help human annotators reduce their cognitive load when labeling.

-- [**Can chain-of-thought prompting help?**](#cot) Chain-of-thought prompting ([Wang, et al., 2023](#wang2023chain)) is often seen in reasoning tasks like arithmetic.
-I posit that annotation is also a reasoning task, and chain-of-thought might help.
+I want to explore an LLM's ability to highlight spans, provide reason for their labels, and accept exemplars to improve its performance.

 For this blog post, I will focus on the topic of <u>minimum wage</u> in the UKP corpus.
 It's interesting, and the number of samples is small enough that I don't